 Benefits.gov is a partnership of many Federal agencies and organizations with a shared vision – to provide improved, personalized access to government assistance programs.
-For more information about the Federal agencies that make up the Benefits.gov partnership, review the "Management" section on the Overview page.
+For more information about our Federal Partnership, please visit the “Our Partners” section on the About Us page.

 Benefits.gov is free, so feel free to visit us as often as you like.
 We recommend that you visit Benefits.gov as time passes or after major life events.
 In addition to new benefit program eligibility criteria and/or your own life changes, your eligibility to receive certain assistance may have changed.
 Additionally, new benefit programs are created over time that you might also be eligible for.